 2. Value Proposition

-This section defines how the business creates value through:
+This section defines how the business creates value through:- Products & Services: The solutions offered to customers.

 - Pain Relievers: How the product/service eliminates customer frustrations.